 Our first task at Tortorella Appraisals, Inc. is to inspect the property to determine its true status.
 We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the shape a reasonable person would expect them to be.
 The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
 Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

 After the inspection, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-This is where the appraiser uses information on local building costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
-This figure often sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we analyze information on local building costs, labor rates and other elements to calculate how much it would cost to build a property similar to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+It's also the least used method.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Tortorella Appraisals, Inc. will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+Here's what it all boils down to, an appraiser from Tortorella Appraisals, Inc. will help you attain the most accurate property value, so you can make profitable real estate decisions.